kyoshino/kyoshino/README.md

 ### Unbroken voice

-- I was a boy (mezzo-)soprano.
+- I was a boy soprano.
 - My voice didn’t break, so I can still sing mezzo-soprano naturally.
-If I were a singer, I’d be called a [natural castrato](https://www.google.com/search?as_epq=natural+castrato).
+If I were a singer, I’d be called a [natural castrato](https://www.google.com/search?as_epq=natural+castrato) — only a handful people in the world have this condition.
 - That said, my voice deepened, giving me a wide vocal range that spans from bass to soprano, plus an anime voice.